How to Choose a Life Insurance Beneficiary

 A Beneficiary Must Have an Insurable Interest

-When life insurance companies review beneficiary designations on applications, they are looking to see if there is an “insurable interest” between the insured person and the beneficiary.
+When life insurance companies review beneficiary designations on applications, they are looking to see if there is an “insurable interest” between the insured person and the primary beneficiary.
 For life insurance purposes, a beneficiary has an insurable interest in the insured person when loss of that person would cause the beneficiary to suffer a financial loss.

 Think about it regarding financial dependence.
-If someone is financially dependent upon you, that person is likely a reasonable choice for a beneficiary.
+If someone is financially dependent upon you, that person is likely a reasonable choice for a primary beneficiary.
 The most obvious relationships are husbands/wives and parents/children, although there are many other options.
 There are also exceptions such as charitable donations, which we’ll look at more closely.

 The 3 Beneficiary Categories